SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### SNMP page

-Thispage displays basic information about SNMP (Simple Network Management Protocol).
+This page displays basic information about SNMP (Simple Network Management Protocol).
 It also provides the possibility to enable or disable **SNMP traps**.

 ### TCP page